Visit the institution website for COVID‑19 updates

 Months of entry

-The Postgraduate Award in Islamic Education is designed as a bridge course helping participants to develop a reflective academic grounding in the foundations of Islamic Education.
+The award is designed to help participants develop a reflective academic grounding in the foundations of Islamic education.
 Students will critically explore narratives of education in Islam and engage with modern educational theory and models of pedagogic practice.
 It facilitates gaining essential research skills to be able to identify and pursue further academic study on diverse perceptions of education and cultures of teaching and learning within the context of historical and contemporary Muslim societies.

-Students who successfully complete the course and pass the assessment at a mark of 50% or higher will have the option of continuing with their studies by upgrading to a Masters degree.
+Students who successfully complete the course will have the option of continuing with their studies by upgrading to MA Islamic Education: theory and practice.

 Information for international students